emberjs/data/guides/the-manual/misc/typescript/typing-models.md

 }
 ```

-EmberData will never access Type as an actual value, these brands are *purely* for type inference.
+WarpDrive will never access Type as an actual value, these brands are *purely* for type inference.

 ## Transforms